visheshgupta08071992/AutomationAndDSANotes/JavaScript/UnderstandingNodeJs.md

 There are mainly three types of module in nodejs -</br>

-1.**FileBased**  - FileBased Modules means module/code which we neeed to export from one file to another file.
+1.**FileBased**  - FileBased Modules means module/code which we need to export from one file to another file.

 **File1**